-That ELIOT claims that Jackson, Heritage and RALIC should have copies of the “Simon Bernstein Trust, N.A.,” as well as, TSPA, SPALLINA and TESCHER and possibly P. SIMON.
+That ELIOT claims that Jackson, Heritage and RALIC should have copies of the “Simon Bernstein Trust, N.A.,” as well as, TSPA, SPALLINA and TESCHER and possibly P. SIMON and others named in the Lawsuit.

-That ELIOT and others were misinformed, allegedly with intent, by TSPA, TESCHER, SPALLINA, TED and P. SIMON, that the beneficiary of the Policy(ies) was “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” at the time of SIMON’s death and where although they stated they had got the beneficiary designations directly from the insurance carriers and had copies of the Policy(ies) and only later, when ELIOT began demanding to see the Policy(ies) did they then claim to have “lost” their copies or not possess them at all, similar to the “lost” trust claims.
+That ELIOT and others were misinformed, allegedly with intent, by TSPA, TESCHER, SPALLINA, TED and P. SIMON, that the beneficiary of the Policy(ies) was “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” aka “Bernstein Trust” at the time of SIMON’s death.
+Where they stated they had spoken to the carriers and were “friendly” with them and received the beneficiary designations directly from the insurance carriers and at first claimed to have copies of the Policy(ies) and only later, when ELIOT began demanding to see the Policy(ies), did they then claim to have “lost” their copies or not possess them at all, similar to the “lost” trust claims.

-That ELIOT again alleges the Policy(ies) were instead suppressed and denied to the beneficiaries in order to perfect their insurance and trust fraud scheme and deny the true and proper beneficiaries of the “Simon Bernstein Trust, N.A.” of the Policy(ies) proceeds and convert them to themselves and others.
+That ELIOT alleges the copies of the Policy(ies) are instead suppressed and denied to the beneficiaries, in order to perfect their insurance and trust fraud scheme and deny the true and proper beneficiaries of the “Simon Bernstein Trust, N.A.” of the Policy(ies) proceeds and convert them to themselves and others.

-Jackson further asserts in Paragraph 20, “Jackson is not aware whether the Bernstein Trust even exists, and if it does whether its title is the ‘SIMON Bernstein Insurance Trust dated 6/21/1995, Trust’ as captioned herein, or the ‘Simon Bernstein Trust, N.A.’, as listed as the Policy's contingent beneficiary (or otherwise), and/or if TED Bernstein is in fact its trustee.” [emphasis added].
+That Jackson further asserts in Paragraph 20, “Jackson is not aware whether the Bernstein Trust even exists, and if it does whether its title is the ‘Simon Bernstein Insurance Trust dated 6/21/1995, Trust’ as captioned herein, or the ‘Simon Bernstein Trust, N.A.’, as listed as the Policy's contingent beneficiary (or otherwise), and/or if Ted Bernstein is in fact its trustee.” [emphasis added].

-That the “otherwise” referenced by Jackson above, may be the SAMR TRUST or some variation of it, that is being allegedly secreted and again this may also be the undefined trusts or misnamed trusts referenced in pleadings by TED.
+That the “otherwise” referenced by Jackson above, may be the SAMR TRUST or some variation of it, that is being allegedly secreted into this Lawsuit and again this may also be the undefined trusts or misnamed trusts referenced in pleadings by TED and causing Jackson to deny the claim and file a counter complain to this breach of contract Lawsuit.

-That in an August 30, 2013 TED Answer to Jackson’s Counter Complaint that has not been served on ELIOT by TED or SLF and was gathered instead via ELIOT’s own efforts, TED and A. SIMON start off the “Name Game” in the caption, by using an abbreviated naming of the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” naming it the “Bernstein Trust.”
+That in TED’s August 30, 2013 Answer to Jackson’s Counter Complaint TED and A. SIMON start off the “Name Game” in the caption by using an abbreviated naming of the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” naming it the “Bernstein Trust.”
 However, in their caption in their answer to Jackson, which is all capitalized and reads, THE BERNSTEIN TRUST, it is impossible to tell whether this reference in the caption is the undefined “The Bernstein Trust” or if it is the “Bernstein Trust” due to the use of capitalization in the caption.
-Yet, if it is not the same, this changes everything in the pleading to read wholly different.
+Yet, if it is not the same, this changes everything in the pleading to read wholly different and who the beneficiaries are and who is making representations in the pleadings.

-That TED then claims through his brother-in-law counsel that TED is the “trustee” of the “Bernstein Trust” and therefore trustee of the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” according to their account.
-Let this Court read their response without renaming the alleged “lost” ''SIMON Bernstein Insurance Trust dated 6/21/1995” as the renamed Bernstein Trust or any other abbreviation given to clarify the matters.
+That TED then claims through his brother-in-law counsel that TED is the “trustee” of the “Bernstein Trust” and therefore trustee of the “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95.”
+Let this Court read their response without renaming the alleged “lost” ''Simon Bernstein Insurance Trust dated 6/21/1995” as the renamed “Bernstein Trust” or any other abbreviation given, in order to clarify the matters and it then becomes apparent that a “lost” trust with no executed copies is attempting to make a claim for the Policy(ies), and where the lost trust was not even the beneficiary on the Policy(ies) at the time of SIMON’s death.